-Italians enjoy considerable freedom when it comes to sports betting.
-The country allows real money sports betting both online and in the real world at approved kiosks and parlors.
-Punters may wager on any major sport at shops located all across the country and at licensed online bookmakers.
+Italian bettors enjoy considerable freedom when it comes to sports betting.
+The country allows real money online sports betting as well as in-person wagering at approved kiosks and parlors.
+Italian punters may wager on any major sport at shops located all across the country and at licensed online bookmakers.

-Some betting shops in the real world are licensed under Italy’s Agenzia delle Dogane e dei Monopoli (ADM) regulator while foreign-owned shops operate under a separate license.
+Some Italian betting shops are licensed under Italy’s Agenzia delle Dogane e dei Monopoli (ADM) regulator while foreign-owned shops operate under a separate license.
 Estimates put the total number of foreign owned shops (CTDs) at around 5,000, although firm numbers are hard to come by.
 Rumors have it that the government may even issue thousands of additional licenses in an effort to combat a growing black market of underground sports betting.

 Serie A betting is extremely popular in Italy along with a number of international and domestic football leagues across Europe.
 Horse racing is also quite popular amongst Italians.
 Basketball has increased immensely in popularity over the last decade and has now become one of the country’s most watched and bet on sports.

 In 2016, the ADM approved betting on eSports events such as League of Legends and Dota 2.
 The ADM first gave local sports betting operator SNAI authorization to offer real money wagers on a limited variety of video games.
 In time, the ADM plans to authorize additional games as well as permit more operators to offer eSports markets.

 Online poker and casino gambling are also legal as long as all betting is done at an Italian betting site operating on a .it domain.
 Italy is home to many poker players, but the full potential of the industry was hampered due to early ring-fencing laws that forced operators to keep Italians separate from the rest of the world.